Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Analysis and Results

-The clear excess at $\gtrsim100$ keV further suggests that the models with thermal Comptonization and disk reflection alone are insufficient to explain the high-energy emission, and may originate due to the presence of a power-law tail originating in the non-thermal distribution of hot electrons in the corona.
-We then tried to model this power-law tail by invoking a hybrid Comptonization scenario within the \texttt{compps} framework, wherein the Lorentz factor ($\gamma_{\rm{min}}$) defines the transition point from a thermal to a power-law electron distribution.
+The apparent excess at $\gtrsim100$ keV further suggests that models with thermal Comptonization and disk reflection alone are insufficient to account for the high-energy emission and may be attributable to a power-law tail in the distribution of hot coronal electrons.
+The electron distribution is \texttt{compps} hybrid, with the Lorentz factor ($\gamma_{\rm{min}}$) defining the transition point from a thermal to a power-law electron distribution.
 We allowed $\gamma_{\rm{min}}$ to vary freely while fixing $\gamma_{\rm{max}} = 1000$ and keeping the electron power-law index fixed at 2.
-This model, referred to as M3, which assumes a hybrid electron distribution with Maxwellian and non-thermal above a certain value of $\gamma_{\rm{min}}$, provides a very good and significantly improved spectral fit in the $0.7-200$ keV band with $\chi^2$/dof$=601.5/681$ with $\Delta \chi^2 \approx -285$ for 1 dof.
+This model, referred to as M3, which assumes a hybrid electron distribution with Maxwellian and non-thermal above a specific value of $\gamma_{\rm{min}}$, provides a perfect and significantly improved spectral fit in the $0.7-200$ keV band with $\chi^2$/dof$=601.5/681$ with $\Delta \chi^2 \approx -285$ for 1 d.o.f.
 The best-fit spectral parameters obtained from M3 are listed in Table~\ref{tab:Obs1}, and the best-fit spectral data with the model components are shown in Figure~\ref{fig:hardstate_Obs1}.
 We find $\gamma_{\rm{min}}$ to be $\sim1.33$, implying a significant contribution from the non-thermal distribution.
-The other best-fit spectral parameters obtained with model M3 agree closely with those obtained from our earlier models, assuming a purely thermal electron distribution up to $78$ keV.
+The other best-fit spectral parameters obtained with model M3 are in close agreement with those from our earlier models, assuming a purely thermal electron distribution up to $78$ keV.